+Prospectus Supplement

+Page

+ABOUT THIS PROSPECTUS SUPPLEMENT S- iii

+SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS S- iv

+WHERE YOU CAN FIND MORE INFORMATION S- vi

+DOCUMENTS INCORPORATED BY REFERENCE SUMMARY S- vii S- 1

+THE OFFERING S- 1 S- 3

+RISK FACTORS S- 5

+USE OF PROCEEDS S- 6

+PLAN OF DISTRIBUTION S- 7

+LEGAL MATTERS EXPERTS S- 9 S- 10

+LAI EKIO 3- 10

 Prospectus

-Page

-ABOUT THIS PROSPECTUS 1
+ABOUT THIS PROSPECTUS

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 2

-ELLINGTON FINANCIAL INC. 4
+ELLINGTON FINANCIAL INC.

-RISK FACTORS 6
+RISK FACTORS e

-USE OF PROCEEDS Z
+USE OF PROCEEDS 2

 DESCRIPTION OF COMMON STOCK 8

-DESCRIPTION OF PREFERRED STOCK
+DESCRIPTION OF PREFERRED STOCK c

 DESCRIPTION OF STOCKHOLDER RIGHTS 12

-DESCRIPTION OF WARRANTS
+DESCRIPTION OF WARRANTS 13

-DESCRIPTION OF DEBT SECURITIES
+DESCRIPTION OF DEBT SECURITIES 1 4

 DESCRIPTION OF DEPOSITARY SHARES 23

-DESCRIPTION OF UNITS 26
+DESCRIPTION OF UNITS GLOBAL SECURITIES 26

-GLOBAL SECURITIES 27

 CERTAIN PROVISIONS OF DELAWARE LAW AND OUR CERTIFICATE OF INCORPORATION AND BYLAWS 28

 MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS 31

-PLAN OF DISTRIBUTION 59
+PLAN OF DISTRIBUTION 55

 LEGAL MATTERS 62

 EXPERTS 63

-WHERE YOU CAN FIND MORE INFORMATION 64

-DOCUMENTS INCORPORATED BY REFERENCE 65

 You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus or any applicable free writing prospectus.
-We have not, and the underwriters have not, authorized anyone to provide you with different information.
+We have not, and the Agents have not, authorized anyone to provide you with different information.
 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained or incorporated by reference in this prospectus supplement, the accompanying prospectus or any applicable free writing prospectus.
 If anyone provides you with different, inconsistent or unauthorized information or representations, you must not rely on them.
 This prospectus supplement and the accompanying prospectus are an offer to sell only the securities offered by these documents and only under circumstances and in jurisdictions where it is lawful to do so.
 The information contained in this prospectus supplement and the accompanying prospectus or incorporated by reference in these documents is current only as of the respective dates of those documents or the dates that are specified therein.
 Our business, financial condition, results of operations and prospects may have changed since such dates.